Appeals against planning decisions

 You must make an appeal within 12 weeks of the date of the decision notice.

-Guidance on the appeal process can be found accompanying the decision notice.
+We will send guidance on the appeal process with the decision notice.

 Non householder applications

 An applicant can appeal to the Planning Inspectorate if planning permission is refused.
-The appeal must be lodged within six months of the decision notice.
+The appeal must be lodged within six months of the date of the decision notice.

-Appeals are also possible against conditions, Enforcement Notices and Tree Preservation Order refusals.
+Is also possible to lodge an appeal against conditions attached to decisions, Enforcement Notices and Tree Preservation Order refusals.

 There are three methods of appeal for non householder applications:

-Public inquiry: Each side verbally presents their case before an Inspector, usually by legal representation.
+Each side presents their case verbally before an Inspector, usually by legal representation.
 Witnesses for each side can be cross-examined by the opposing party's representatives.

-If you were consulted on the original planning application then you will be notified in writing of any appeal.
-All correspondence related to the appeal should be sent to the Planning Inspectorate, not to us.
+If you were consulted on the original planning application then you will be notified in writing of any subsequent appeal.
+All correspondence related to the appeal should be sent to the Planning Inspectorate.
+Please don't send it to us.

 All previous representations made on a planning application are considered as part of an appeal.
 Additional comments only need to be made where they raise new issues or information.